 About the course

 An overview of the ideas, methods, and institutions that permit human society to manage risks and foster enterprise.
-Emphasis on financially-savvy leadership skills.
+Emphasis on financially savvy leadership skills.
 Description of practices today and analysis of prospects for the future.
 Introduction to risk management and behavioral finance principles to understand the real-world functioning of securities, insurance, and banking industries.
-The ultimate goal of this course is using such industries effectively and towards a better society.
+The ultimate goal of this course is to use such industries effectively and towards a better society.